Center Parcs UK and Ireland: Locations

 Center Parcs has short-break holiday villages in five locations in the UK, with a sixth in Ireland which opened in 2019.
 Each village covers around 400 acre of woodland, with a standard set of facilities, and have around 97% occupancy annually.

-No personal cars are allowed into the villages except on arrival and departure days.

 Sherwood Forest

 The first Center Parcs holiday village in the United Kingdom was opened in July 1987.
 It is located in 400 acre of woodland at Sherwood Forest, near Newark-on-Trent, Nottinghamshire.
 The site was formerly owned by the Forestry Commission, and was chosen as it was "pretty central [in the UK], it had the right maturity of trees and was in an area affected by the demise of the coal industry".

 In November 2006 around 30 people were infected by Cryptosporidium, causing vomiting and diarrhoea, suspected to have spread through infected faeces in a pool at the park.

 By 2012 it was receiving around 400,000 visitors annually, mostly from outside of Nottinghamshire.
 It can have around 4,000 visitors at any one time.
 The occupancy rate was over 90% in the first 30 years of operation.

 A £3 million refurbishment of the Aqua Sana spa finished in April 2017, and a £15 million refurbishment of the Subtropical Swimming Paradise swimming facilities at the village started in September 2017.
 The village employs 1,500 people, of which around 700 are housekeepers.

 The site originally had 609 lodges, which increased to 900 by the end of 2017.
 It has a mixture of Woodland Lodges, New Woodland Lodges, Executive Duplex Lodges, Penthouse Duplex Lodge, Executive Apartment, Executive Lodge, New Executive Lodge, and Treehouses, with between one and four bedrooms in each.
 Three luxury Treehouses were opened in 2010, each with four bedrooms.
 A six-bedroom Woodland Lodge was opened in 2017, along with 27 other woodland lodges.

 There is a watersports lake near the Village Square, although only craft hired from the Boathouse may be used upon it.